learnbyexample/Command-line-text-processing/gnu_grep.md

 ```

 * A cool usecase of alternation is using `^` or `$` anchors to highlight searched term as well as display rest of unmatched lines
-    * the line anchors will match every input line, even empty lines are they are position markers
+    * the line anchors will match every input line, even empty lines as they are position markers

 ```bash
 $ grep --color=auto -E '^|are' poem.txt